EternityForest/KaithemAutomation/kaithem/src/docs/css.md

 ### .flex-cols
 Same as above but flex as columns.

+### .font-normal
+Normal text, not bold or italic.
+Useful in something like a block quote.

 ### .nogaps
-Set gap to zero, set all children to have zero margins.
+Set flex gap to zero, set all children to have zero margins.

 ### .scroll